Wernfried/xml-twig/README.md

 This `xml-twig` module focus on reading a XML files.
 In principle it would be possible to create a XML file from scratch with the [Twig](./doc/twig.md#Twig) class.
 However, I think there are better modules available.
 Of course, you may run operations like `elt.root().children().push(elt.root().children()[0])`, but I think this is not so handy to use.

 Accessing Twig-Elements by [XML-Path](https://www.w3.org/TR/xpath/) language is not supported.
 One reason it, the `Twig` class models more an [Element](https://www.w3schools.com/xml/xml_elements.asp) rather than a [Node](https://www.w3schools.com/xml/dom_nodes.asp) which would be more generic.

-As already mentioned above, I recommend the `expat` parser.
-The other parser may work for your purpose, however they have several limitations and bugs:

-- `sax` does not support UTF-16 encoding.
-I did not test other encodings, because [W3C Recommendations](https://www.w3.org/TR/xml/#charencoding) defines only UTF-8 and UTF-16 as required
-- `sax` misinterpret character entities